AminaHanan246/bulk_rna_seq_prj/README.md

 Trimming(optional)
 ------------------
 Trimming is pre-alignment step to remove adapter sequences and low-quality bases.
-The step us done based on the fastqc report generated earlier which show the quality scores.
+The step us done based on the FASTqc report generated earlier which show the quality scores.
 The following command is used to trim SRR7079504:
 ```bash
 trimmomatic SE -threads 4 SRR7179504_pass.fastq.gz SRR7179504_trimmed.fastq.gz TRAILING:10 -phred33
 ```